Project-NewSight/CIS4398-Project-NewSight-Backend/README.md

 3. **Voice Command** - Allows users to speak through the Android phone's microphone to send voice commands to activate features.
 The feature can also be activated using a wake word "Hey Guide"
 4. **Voice-Activated Navigation** - Provides real-time, step-by-step walking directions with voice announcements and AR-style visual overlay, fully hands-free for visually impaired users
 5. **Text Detection (OCR)** - Real-time text detection and recognition using EasyOCR for reading street signs, labels, and environmental text
+6. **Object / Obstacle Detection** – Runs a YOLOv8 model on camera frames to detect nearby obstacles (people, cars, bikes, etc.), groups them into left / front / right regions, and returns a short, TTS-friendly summary like “Person in front about 2 meters away”.

 ## Overview